MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 The Application development flow requires the following elements:

-- a **MicroEJ Virtual Device**, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
+- a Virtual Device, a software package including the resources and tools required for building and testing an application for a specific device.
   A Virtual Device will simulate all capabilities of the corresponding hardware board:

   - Computation and Memory